decentology/hyperverse-docs/docs/learn/hyperverse/workshops/ETHDenver-2022.md

 Web3 applications.
 The Hyperverse is the evolution of DappStarter, Decentology's blockchain-agnostic code generation platform for Web2 developers.
 Founded in 2019 in Mountain View, California, the company employs a global team with a mission to onboard the first 10 million developers to Web3.
 To deliver on its mission, Decentology partners with some of the leading blockchains in the industry, such as Flow, Algorand, Avalanche, and Conflux.
-Learn more about Decentology at: [decentology.com](decentology.com)

 ### What is the Hyperverse?